ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 ![GPIO Write Bool](../../images/PXIe-148X-GPIO-Write-Bool.PNG)

-Aditionally the host will check certain status's that can give you clues about how or why an error occured.
+Aditionally the host will check certain statuses that can give you clues about how or why an error occured.
 The Acquisition and Generation states are queried and will display "Error" if something has gone wrong.

 ![Generation Check State](../../images/PXIe-148X-Gen-Check-State.PNG)